 Evaluation of Foreign Academic Qualification

-If your qualifications were acquired outside the United States, your credentials will be evaluated to determine if it meets the equivalency of the U.S. degree.
+If your qualifications were acquired outside the United States, your credentials will be evaluated to determine if they meet the equivalency of a U.S. degree.
 This will be conducted by a reliable credential evaluation service.

 Evidence of Certification from a Reputable Association

-For an organization to be recognized, it must be one that grants certification only to those who have attained a certain level of accomplishments in the profession.
-Furthermore, your membership in the association must be based on merit and your personal past achievements in the field.
+For an organization to be recognized, it must grant certification only to those who have attained a certain level of accomplishment in the profession.
+Furthermore, your membership in the association must be based on merit and your past achievements in the field.
 You can increase your chances by submitting the association’s membership constitution to prove it meets the criterion.

 Having ample experience in your field of specialty will be of substantial benefit to your case.
-The totality of your experience and practical training will be considered by the adjudicating officer in charge of your case.
+The totality of your experience and practical training will be considered.

 It must also be established that you acquired your experience through years of working with subordinates, peers, and supervisors who have a degree or its equivalent in the field.
 This must be proven by at least one of the following: